 The overarching goal is to work collaboratively to examine not only the functionality of individual tide gate projects but how their compounded uplift promotes recovery of the Oregon Coast ESU coho and the Coquille fall Chinook population.
 It is important to complete this effectiveness monitoring at the forefront of the tide gate replacement movement that is growing along the Oregon Coast to ensure we are maximizing ecological benefits and return on investment.

 The Lower Coquille Monitoring relies on an extensive fish trapping effort and the collaboration with multiple offices of ODFW.
 The collaboration is imperative for the installation of Passive Integrated Transponder (PIT) antennas at the tide gates of Winter Lake, Seestrom, Cochran and Coaledo project sites, seining in the mainstem Coquille River and in-depth statistical analysis of the results.
-A summary of the monitoring can be found in the LCTGFPM white paper.
+A summary of the monitoring can be found in the LCTGFPM white paper and greater detail can be found in the LCTGFPM Monitoring Plan.